 The FAFSA’s deadline every year is October 1st.
 Most incoming freshmen complete the FAFSA for the first time as a part of the process of applying to college.
 Once the FAFSA comes out, think about how much you receive in loans and how that affects your decision to take it or not.
 How much are you paying?
 Will that be affordable after you graduate?

-Remember, any loans that are part of your financial aid package is aid you have to pay back–with interest.
-The more funding you can get from other sources can reduce the amount you will have to pay back later.
+Remember, any loans that are part of your financial aid package are aid you have to pay back–with interest.
+The more funding you can get from other sources, the amount you will have to pay back later.

 If you have a good GPA, the number one thing you can do is apply to as many scholarships as possible.
 Every bit of that money is free, whereas you have to pay student loans back.
 If you have good enough grades, some colleges may even offer you a full ride and cut off tuition and maybe even more of the fees you need.
 Not having debt can put you in a good position.